OGGM/oggm/docs/flowlines.rst

 Pros and cons of both methods
 -----------------------------

-Since the flowline representation of the glacier is *always* a simplification, it is impossible to say which method "is best".
+Since the flowline representation of the glacier is **always** a simplification, it is impossible to say which method "is best".

-This list below  tries to be as objective as possible and help you decide on which to pick.
+This list below  tries to be as objective as possible and can help you decide on which to pick.
 At the individual glacier scale, the impact on the results can be large, but our own quick assessment shows that at the global scale the differences are rather small (yet to be quantified with more